Skip to main content

 Now in its eighth edition, A Manual for Writers of Research Papers, Theses, and Dissertations has been fully revised to meet the needs of today';s writers and researchers.
 The Manual retains its familiar three-part structure, beginning with an overview of the steps in the research and writing process.
 Part II provides an overview of citation practices with detailed information on the two main scholarly citation styles (notes-bibliography and author-date).
 The final section treats all matters of editorial style, with advice on punctuation, capitalization, spelling, abbreviations, table formatting, and the use of quotations. =

-MLA Style Manual and Guide to Scholarly Publishing by Modern Language Association of America Staff (Created by)
+MLA Style Manual and Guide to Scholarly Publishing by

 Publication Date: 2008-01-01

 Reorganized and revised, the third edition of the MLA Style Manual offers complete, up-to-date guidance on writing scholarly texts, documenting research sources, submitting manuscripts to publishers, and dealing with legal issues surrounding publication.

 Publication Manual of the American Psychological Association by

 In addition to providing guidance on grammar, the mechanics of writing, and APA style, this manual offers an authoritative reference and citation system.
 It also covers the treatment of numbers, statistical and mathematical data, tables and figures.

 Stylebook 2016 and briefing on media law by

 For news writing.
 Defines the Associated Press rules for grammar, spelling, punctuation, capitalization, abbreviation, and word and numeral usage, especially for governmental bodies.